 5. Be mindful of forex conversion

 Exchange rates fluctuate daily.
 When buying from an international retailer, most would show the price of the items in dollars.
-If you can wait for the days when the peso is strong against the dollar at around P41-P42=$1 then you’ll be able to save hundreds to thousands of pesos.
+If you can wait for the days when the peso is stronger against the dollar, then you’ll be able to save hundreds to thousands of pesos.

 If you are paying via credit card, make sure to check your card’s forex terms.
-Depending on your card, banks slap an extra charge for international currency transactions, also called foreign transaction fees, which can range from 1.75% up to 3.5%.
+Depending on your card, banks slap an extra charge for international currency transactions, also called foreign transaction fees.

 6. Clear your browser’s history and cache

 Sometimes you can get a better deal by simply clearing your browsing history and cache.
 Websites, for example, airline sites use an algorithm that makes ticket prices go higher each time you view it.
 If you are canvassing prices and taking time mulling your options, clear your browsing history first when you finally decide to book.

 Or better yet, use incognito mode with a VPN!
 Yes, there is another use for that mode. 😉